toaderflorin/florintoader/_posts/2018-01-01-information-is-chaos.markdown

 ---
 layout: post
 title:  "Information Is Chaos"
-description: "Riddle me this: which image do you think has more information, the one on the left or the one or the right?
-If you guessed the one on the left, you were correct.
-Please note I am not talking about *useful information* (as in useful to humans), I was talking about pure information.
+description: "You might have heard that phrase \"universe is a hologram\" and you might have thought it's interesting, you might have thought it's science fiction, you might have thought it's speculative or even downright bullshit.
+The term \"holographic universe\" has a very click-baity sound to it but regardless...
 "
 date: 2018-01-03 11:13:11 +0300
 categories: science
+image: "/images/crowd.jpg"
 ---
-You might have heard that the "universe is a hologram".
-You might have thought it's interesting, you might have thought it's science fiction, you might have thought it's speculative or downright bullshit.
+You might have heard that phrase "universe is a hologram" and you might have thought it's interesting, you might have thought it's science fiction, you might have thought it's speculative or even downright bullshit.
 The term "holographic universe" has a very click-baity sound to it but regardless, there is a very strong indication the concept is true and I will try to explain what it means and how the scientific community came to this conclusion.

 ![image-title-here](/images/crowd.jpg){:class="img-responsive"}